Saturday, March 22, 2008

 Here's a quick sample of a pic I'm working on for the site.
 This is the straight pencil sketch, freshly scanned and shrunk for your viewing pleasure.
 Next step will be to throw it into Painter and do some inking, then to play around with the paints.
 Still trying to decide if I'll use watercolors or oils, or go for a more anime approach with some cel coloration.

 We'll see, I guess.
 Yes, in case you're wondering, that's supposed to be the Frozen Shadoweave Shoulders and Mana-Etched Crown he's wearing.
-Continue reading 'Entry 8: Sketches of the Afflicted'

 Thursday, March 6, 2008